mukilansentha-glitch/WeatherAPI_Project/README.md

 # WeatherAPI_Project

-I build this project focus on Clean, Simple and Dynamic weather wallpaper,as the result gives me what i focus on🤞.
-This project shows how is my analytical skills and how i manage to work with API especially GET, POST methods.
-I'm Thanking Python web library "Flask" is help me to build this project.
+I built this project focus on Clean, Simple, and Dynamic weather wallpaper, as the result gives me what I focus on🤞.
+This project shows how is my analytical skills and how I manage to work with API, especially GET, POST methods.
+I'm thankful that the Python web library "Flask" has helped me to build this project.

-I attached some screenshots in below repo to look for you weatherapi/screeshots
+I attached some screenshots in the repo below to look for you weatherapi/screenshots

-To access weatherAPI, you need "API_KEY" and "URL" to fecth the required data for this I use https://www.weatherapi.com/ or you can use some other Open source weather APIs.
+To access weatherAPI, you need "API_KEY" and "URL" to fetch the required data.
+For this, I use https://www.weatherapi.com/, or you can use some other open-source weather APIs.

-Note: This open source WeatherAPI url is deactivated after one month which free trail ends so kindly wisely as per needs.
+Note: This open source WeatherAPI URL is deactivated after one month, which free trial ends so kindly choose wisely as per your needs.

-Tech Stack: HTML, CSS, Javascript, Python, Flask, request
+Tech Stack: HTML, CSS, JavaScript, Python, Flask, request